w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### audio-control

 ###### Applying SC 1.4.2 Audio Control to non-web documents and non-web software
-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.2](https://www.w3.org/WAI/WCAG22/Understanding/audio-control#intent), replacing “on a web page” with “in the non-web document or software”, “whole page” with “whole non-web document or software”, and “on the web page” with “in the non-web document or software”; removing “See Conformance Requirement 5: Non-Interference”; and adjusting Note 1 to avoid the use of the normative term "must".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.2](https://www.w3.org/WAI/WCAG22/Understanding/audio-control#intent), replacing “on a web page” with “in the non-web document or non-web software”, “whole page” with “whole non-web document or non-web software”, and “on the web page” with “in the non-web document or non-web software”; removing “See Conformance Requirement 5: Non-Interference”; and adjusting Note 1 to avoid the use of the normative term "must".

 With these substitutions, it would read: